Fifteen seconds isn’t a lot of time.

 Now think of your website Home page as a sheet of paper folded into two halves.
 When people arrive on your website, they expect the top half of your Home page to tell them what they need to know about your business.
-(The technical term for the top half of your Home page is known as Above the Fold).

 Visitors needing more information may start scrolling further down your Home page, going Below the Fold.

 Since Above the Fold is the first main screen anyone will see, it needs to contain the most important info about your business:

 - Who you help

 - What the visitor should do next after your Home page